PyPSA/PyPSA/doc/optimal_power_flow.rst

 .. automethod:: pypsa.linopt.write_constraint
 .. automethod:: pypsa.linopt.set_conref

-The function ``extra_postprocessing`` is not necessary when pyomo deactivated.
-For retrieving additional shadow prices, just pass the component name, to which the constraint is attached, to ``keep_shadowprices``.
+The function ``extra_postprocessing`` is not necessary when pyomo is deactivated.
+For retrieving additional shadow prices, just pass the component name, to which the constraint is attached, to the ``keep_shadowprices`` parameter of the ``lopf`` function.

 Fixing variables
 ----------------